NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 - Use "text" data type for electrode table columns "location" and "group_name".
 Previously, only ASCII was allowed.

+- Replace "required" keys with "quantity" keys for ImagingPlane.origin_coords and ImagingPlane.grid_spacing for schema language compliance

 - Add "doc" key to ImagingRetinotopy.axis_2_power_map for schema language compliance